jrblevin/markdown-mode/README.md

     `markdown-reference-location`.
 If a title is given, it will be added to the end of the reference definition and will be used to populate the title attribute when converted to HTML.

-  * Images: <kbd>C-c C-i</kbd>

-    <kbd>C-c C-i i</kbd> inserts markup for an inline image, using the
-    active region or the word at point, if any, as the alt text.
-    <kbd>C-c C-i I</kbd> behaves similarly and inserts a reference-style
-    image.

     Local images associated with image links may be displayed inline in the buffer by pressing <kbd>C-c C-x C-i</kbd>